Riffatad/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-sqlalchemy-challenge
-Climate Data Analysis: This is an exploratory analysis of climate data, focusing on precipitation, temperature, and station activity trends.
+## Climate Data Analysis: This is an exploratory analysis of climate data, focusing on precipitation, temperature, and station activity trends.
 It uses SQLAlchemy to interact with a climate database and leverages Python libraries for data manipulation and visualization.

 Requirements Database: Access to a SQL database containing climate data.
 Python Libraries: Pandas: For data manipulation and analysis.
 NumPy: For numerical calculations.
 Matplotlib: For visualization, with inline display in Jupyter.
 SQLAlchemy: To query and interact with the SQL database.
 Datetime: For handling date-related data.
 Analysis Workflow Database Setup: Connects to the climate database using SQLAlchemy and reflects tables, allowing the notebook to query climate data.